claottoni/Paleogenomics-Tor-Vergata/source/5_ReadsMapping_v2.rst

 .. note::

   Like Picard, in some server environment you can call GATK just by typing the program name.
-In other environments (also in this server) you have to call GATK by providing the full path to the java ``jar`` file.
-Here, the absolute path to the file is ``~/Share/Paleogenomics/programs/GenomeAnalysisTK.jar``:
+In other environments (or in your local computer) you have to call GATK by providing the full path to the java ``jar`` file.
+For example, if it's in a folder named ``GenomeAnalysisTK-3.8`` in the home of your computer the absolute path to the file is ``~/GenomeAnalysisTK-3.8/GenomeAnalysisTK.jar``:
   ::

-    java -jar ~/Share/tools/GenomeAnalysisTK.jar -T RealignerTargetCreator -h
+    java -jar ~/GenomeAnalysisTK-3.8/GenomeAnalysisTK.jar -T RealignerTargetCreator -h

 .. warning::